josra/josra.github.io/members/numbers.md

 The graph above show some basic stats about how the alliance members get value for their membership fees.
 You should read the graph as follows:

 ###Pot Hours (blue)
-This is the membership fees.
-Every time a member joins or renews their membership, 40 more hours is added to the Josra pot.
+This is the amount of pot work hours available per month.
+Essentially it reflects the workload made possible by membership fees plus additional contributions.

-_The blue line reflects how many members we are_
+_The blue line reflects the accumulated member commitment_

 ###Pot Work (red)
 This is the amount of work actually delivered, related to the pot.
 So these er the effective hours of real software development leading to actual commits and releases of running software.